 Computing Max-SW requires solving the constrained optimization problem.
 In practice, the projected sub-gradient ascent algorithm with $T>1$ iterations is often used to obtain a surrogate projecting direction $\hat{\theta}_T$ for the global optimum.
 Hence, the empirical Max-SW distance is $\widehat{\text{Max-SW}}_p(\mu,\nu) =W_p(\hat{\theta}_T\sharp \mu,\hat{\theta}_T \sharp \nu)$.
 The detail of the projected sub-gradient ascent algorithm is given in Algorithm~\ref{alg:max} in Appendix~\ref{subsec:add_background}.
 The computational complexity of Max-SW is $\mathcal{O}(Tn\log_2n + Tdn)$ and the memory complexity of Max-SW is $\mathcal{O}(d+n)$.
 It is worth noting that the projected sub-gradient ascent can only yield local maximum~\cite{nietert2022statistical}.
 Therefore, the empirical Max-SW might not be distance even when $T \to \infty$ since the metricity of Max-SW can be only obtained at the global maximum.

-\textbf{K sliced Wasserstein distance:} The authors in~\cite{rowland2019orthogonal} propose to estimate the sliced Wasserstein distance based on orthogonal projecting directions.
-We refer the distance as K sliced Wasserstein distance (K-SW).
+\textbf{K-sliced Wasserstein distance.} The authors in~\cite{rowland2019orthogonal} propose to estimate the sliced Wasserstein distance based on orthogonal projecting directions.
+We refer to the distance as K-sliced Wasserstein distance (K-SW).
 The definition of K-SW between two probability measures $\mu \in \mathcal{P}_p(\mathbb{R}^d)$ and $\nu\in \mathcal{P}_p(\mathbb{R}^d)$ is: